drkoster/OnionCaramelised/README.md

 *An enhanced operating system for your Miyoo Mini and Mini+, featuring fine-tuned emulation with 100+ built-in emulators, auto-save and resume, a wealth of customization options, and much more.
 Performant, reliable, and straightforward retro gaming right in your pocket.*

+This fork adds a few tweaks and changes based on personal preference dubbed "Caramelised".
+Changes in this fork:
+- Retroarch updated to 1.21
+- Tweaked battery readout:
+    - Lowered interval for readout (30s vs 15s)

 <p>&nbsp;</p>

 <p align="center">